pmonasse/disparity-with-graph-cuts/README.txt

 The software is a bit slower (10-20%) than the original code Match of V. Kolmogorov due to memory management of the graph.
 Match allocates sets of nodes and edges with malloc/realloc, and stores directly pointers to link nodes and edges.
 It has thus to adjust the pointers when realloc changes array address.
 This results in ugly code with offsets to pointers but:
 - Match has faster max-flow computation since it uses pointers to follow paths while KZ2 uses index in std::vector.
 - It was noticed that with the same allocation policy, using C's alloc/realloc is faster than standard allocator of std::vector using C++'s new.
 The reason is a mystery since elements have no constructor/destructor.
-To alleviate the latter defect, a preset amount of memory is pre-allocated for node and edge arrays: 2n edges and 11n edges, with n the number of pixels (see Match::ExpansionMove in kz2.cpp).
-These were determined experimentally to be adapted for a usual graph, but this is less elegant and less efficient than on-demand allocation.
+To alleviate the latter defect, a preset amount of memory is pre-allocated for node and edge arrays: 2n nodes and 12n edges, with n the number of pixels (see Match::ExpansionMove in kz2.cpp).
+These are the maximum possible values, but this pre-allocation is less elegant and less efficient than on-demand allocation.